Read in 3 minutes

 /etc/cloud/cloud.cfgand change the

-# This will cause the set+update hostname module to not operate (if true) preserve_hostname: false
+# This will cause the set+update hostname module to not operate (if true) preserve_hostname: true

 Verify the change

 To verify that the hostname was successfully changed, once again type:

 Static hostname: linuxize Icon name: computer-vm Chassis: vm Machine ID: 6f17445f53074505a008c9abd8ed64a5 Boot ID: 1c769ab73b924a188c5caeaf8c72e0f4 Virtualization: kvm Operating System: Ubuntu 18.04 LTS Kernel: Linux 4.15.0-22-generic Architecture: x86-64

 and you should see your new server name printed on the console.